 Introduction to Java XML Parser

 The following article provides an outline for Java XML Parser.
-XML parsing for Java is a stand-alone XML component that parses an XML document (and, in certain cases, a standalone DTD or XML Schema) so that it may be processed by a user program.
+XML parsing for Java is a stand-alone XML component that parses an XML document (and, in certain cases, a standalone DTD or XML Schema) so that a user program may process it.
 It may also include an XSL Transformation (XSLT) Processor for XML data transformation using XSL stylesheets.
-We may simply convert XML documents from XML to XML, XML to HTML, or nearly any other text-based format with the XSLT Processor.
+We may convert XML documents from XML to XML, XML to HTML, or nearly any other text-based format with the XSLT Processor.

 Syntax of Java XML Parser